BioDAS/biodas.github.io/wiki/Everything_DAS.md

 There are several commands that can be used to query the registry
 including: The sources cmd with optional parameters: label, organism, authority, capability, type and unique source\_id.
-You can also use the organsim, coordinatesystem and lastmodified commands.
+You can also use the organism, coordinatesystem and lastmodified commands.
 For examples see [Scripting](http://www.dasregistry.org/help_scripting.jsp) an example of a java classe written using Dasobert to access the Registry is here
 <http://www.derkholm.net/svn/repos/dasobert/trunk/doc/examples/ContactRegistry.java>